samuelmeuli/glance/README.md

 **You claim to support [file type], but previews aren't showing up.**

-Please note that Glance skips previews for large files.
+Please note that Glance skips previews for large files to avoid slowing down your Mac.

 It's possible that your file's extension or [UTI](https://en.wikipedia.org/wiki/Uniform_Type_Identifier) isn't associated with Glance.
 You can easily verify this: